Security boundaries of an optical power limiter for protecting quantum key distribution systems: Testing under Eve's pulsed laser

 \section{Testing under Eve's pulsed laser}

 In quantum attacks, Eve is not only allowed to apply c.w.\ light to QKD system~\cite{lydersen2010, bugge2014, huang2016, huang2020}, but also can use optical laser pulses to exploit loopholes~\cite{gisin2006, wu2020, gao2022, lucamarini2015}.
-Therefore, we investigate the OPL's property of power limitation under optical pulses with repetition rate of $0.5~\hertz$, $40~\mega\hertz$, and $1~\giga\hertz$ in this section.
+It shows that the threat caused by pulsed light is as much as that caused by c.w.\ light, which is because some attacks relies on the instantaneous energy instead of average energy.
+Therefore, we extend the investigation of the OPL’s property of power limitation to optical pulses with repetition rate of $0.5~\hertz$, $40~\mega\hertz$, and $1~\giga\hertz$ in this section.